StarCraft II: Nova Covert Ops: Reception

 The mission packs received a mostly positive reception, with praise given to the gameplay, mission variety, and sound quality present and criticism levied at the length and story of the pack.
 The reception of the mission designs was mixed, with some reviewers believing they were sporadic in quality.
 In contrast, the story and length of the missions were generally negatively received.
 Nova's fan favourite status and the proxy of Nova Covert Ops for StarCraft: Ghost were consistently addressed.
 IGN noted that the story of the first two-mission packs felt poorly executed and their lengths felt too short.

-Gaming Trend criticized the staggered release of the mission packs, and also noted lesser variety in the second pack in particular, while praising the voice acting, cutscenes and soundtrack.
 Destructoid's Chris Carter commented on Nova Covert Ops' drawing point being Nova and praised the customization features but criticized the story as being inconsistent with the darker tone of the series, calling the ending "a little too neatly wrapped."
 Impulsegamer's James Wright commented positively on the quality and polish of the content and, while noting the overall shortness of it, called it "a must have add-on for all fans of StarCraft 2."